QAA targeted peer review at the University of Glasgow, and what it signals for student feedback evidence

 "commissioning QAA to conduct a national review of the assessment and associated policies and procedures across the sector."

 For student experience teams, the theme linking the recommendations is practical.
 Students need coherent programme and assessment information, a predictable extension process, and clear routes to raise concerns.
-These are the exact areas where open-text survey comments, complaints themes, and staff to student forum issues often surface problems first.
+These are the areas where open-text survey comments, complaints themes, and staff-student forum issues often surface problems first, which means this review is also a reminder to listen for operational friction, not just headline satisfaction scores.

-First, it is a prompt to treat assessment policy and process as part of the student feedback system, not just the academic rulebook.
+First, treat assessment policy and process as part of the student feedback system, not just the academic rulebook.
 When policies are unclear, applied inconsistently, or hard to navigate, students do not just report dissatisfaction, they lose confidence that raising issues leads to fair outcomes.
-That makes it harder to sustain engagement in module evaluation and other feedback channels.
+That weakens engagement in module evaluation and other feedback channels, just when you need reliable evidence most.
+It is one reason student voice in assessment and feedback matters beyond annual survey reporting.

-Second, this is a reminder to measure student experience at the level of process.
-A clear improvement plan usually needs more than a policy document.
-It needs evidence that students can find accurate information quickly, that they can submit and track requests (extensions, deferrals, special circumstances), and that complaints are handled with service standards.
-The report explicitly recommends using complaint data to identify issues and set expectations, which is a useful pattern for the wider UK.
+Second, measure student experience at the level of process.
+A clear improvement plan needs more than a policy document.
+It needs evidence that students can find accurate information quickly, submit and track requests (extensions, deferrals, special circumstances), and see complaints handled to clear service standards.
+The report explicitly recommends using complaint data to identify issues and set expectations, which offers a useful pattern for institutions across the UK.

-Third, if you are strengthening your approach to quality assurance, it is worth checking whether your student voice evidence is traceable.
+Third, if you are strengthening your approach to quality assurance, check whether your student voice evidence is traceable.
 Can you show what students said, how you analysed it, what changed, who owned it, and when students were told?
-This is the same evidence chain that comes up in OfS quality assessment contexts, as in our recent post on OfS quality assessments and student feedback evidence.
+That evidence chain makes quality work easier to defend internally, and it is the same one that comes up in OfS quality assessment contexts, as in our recent post on OfS quality assessments and student feedback evidence.

 If you are tightening governance around these topics, two practical starting points are our student comment analysis governance checklist and NSS open-text analysis methodology.
-For teams using sentiment views in reporting, our guide to sentiment analysis for UK universities sets out practical interpretation rules.
+For teams using sentiment views in reporting, our guide to sentiment analysis for UK universities sets out practical interpretation rules, so you can move from raw comments to a defensible action plan more quickly.

 Q: What should institutions do now in response to this QAA targeted peer review?

-A: Treat it as a checklist for your own assessment related feedback loop.
-Confirm students have a single source of truth for assessment information, test the extension journey end-to-end (including tracking and response times), and review complaints themes alongside module evaluation open text.
-If you make changes, publish an action log and close the loop with students.
+A: Treat it as a checklist for your own assessment-related feedback loop.
+Confirm students have a single source of truth for assessment information, test the extension journey end to end, including tracking and response times, and review complaints themes alongside module evaluation open text.
+If you make changes, publish an action log and close the feedback loop with students.

 Q: Does this apply UK-wide, and what is the timeline?